-The paper is structured as follows: Section 2 defines the STT structure and the HRF-based statistical features for crowd modelling.
-The proposed abnormality detection algorithm is then introduced in the Section 3.
+The paper is structured as follows: Section 2 defines the HRF-based statistical features for crowd modelling.
+The dynamic feature is then used for analysing crowd anomaly detection in the Section 3.
 Section 4 explains the implementation strategy applied in a prototype system and the related experiments.
-Section 5 concludes the work with a discussion on the anticipated future improvements
+Section 5 concludes the work with a discussion on the anticipated future improvements.

 II.
-STT-BASED CROWD PATTERN MODELLING
+CROWD PATTERN MODELLING

-A. STT Definiation
+A. Crowd Texture Definiation

 Crowd behaviours recorded in videos are often treated as a group of identical elements, performing similar activities over a period of time.
-For describing the dynamics of video crowded patterns, this research utilises the STT to extract the crowd behaviour features.
+For describing the dynamics of video crowded patterns, this research utilises the Crowd Texture (CT) to extract the crowd behaviour features.

-The STT is defined based on the concept of spatiotemporal volume.
-As illustrated on the left hand side of Figure 1, a spatio-temporal volume is defined in a 3D Cartesian space denoted by X, Y, and T (time) axes.
-In a more observant manner, the spatio-temporal volume is composed of a stack of 2D arrays of pixels and projecting along the orthogonal temporal axis.
+As illustrated in the Figure 2(a), The CT is defined based on the concept of spatiotemporal volume.
+A spatiotemporal volume is defined in a 3D Cartesian space denoted by X, Y, and T (time) axes.
+In a more observant manner, the spatiotemporal volume is composed of a stack of 2D arrays of pixels and projecting along the orthogonal temporal axis.
 In this structure, the concept of an individual frame is replaced by a continuous 3D volume section, in which its density, envelop and slices are all factors to the final interpretation of the model.

 Figure 2.
-Spatio-temporal crowd volume and extracted STTs
+Spatiotemporal crowd volume and extracted CTs